i404788/rust-rtl8710/README.md

 1. TODO: Xargo is no longer needed for compiling `thumbv7m-none-eabi` programs: <br>
     https://users.rust-lang.org/t/psa-you-no-longer-need-xargo-to-do-arm-cortex-m-development/16703

-1. The Realtek Ameba RTL8710AF SDK then builds the complete flash image by compiling all the necessary system and library files, including drivers for wifi and all other interfaces:
+1. The Realtek Ameba RTL8710AF SDK then builds the complete flash image by compiling all the necessary system and library files, including drivers and protocols for wifi and all other interfaces:

     ```bash
     ...